Longyichen/Alpaca-family-library/README.md

 Welcome everyone to provide pull requests, and I will also regularly track the latest developments in this repository！

+**How to make the most of this project: **

+This project provides a project card for each open source large model.
+The project card first summarizes the resources provided in the open source project, lists the resource addresses of the open source project, and introduces them briefly with a short paragraph and pictures.
+We provide tags for each project, using the search function of your browser to greatly improve your retrieval efficiency.

+You can check out new models added to this project through "Whats New" (they usually have better performance).
+You can also quickly find categories and their models through the directory.
+If you want to compare their effects more deeply by using them, please use "Chat with Open Large Language Model", or try extensively using the model's web demo.

+We cannot guarantee that all information provided is up-to-date (but we will do our best to update it), so we encourage you to click into the original repository of resources for verification.
+If you find any incorrect information about this project, please feel free to give us feedback at any time.

 **What's New！**

+- Add  introductions of powerful models: PaLM-rlhf-pytorch, OpenChatKitk, startCode, Panda, StableLM, VPGTrans 2023/5/11
 - Add Code Models chapter！2023/5/10
 - Add Benchmark chapter!
 2023/5/10
 - Edit Structure 2023/4/25